kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### Enabling or Disabling the Feature in a Live Cluster

 * Enable the feature by setting the `RequestToLimitRatio` feature gate.
+After enabling the feature, users can define the `RequestToLimitRatio` stanza at the VerticalPodAutoscaler object level.
 * Components affected by this feature gate:
   * admission-controller
   * updater